Tree planting and maintenance

 If we need to remove a tree because it is a risk or hazard to the public, we will remove it as soon as possible.
 We will try to contact the neighbouring property owner to make them aware.
 In some cases where trees are larger, we will remove the branches, or crown, of the tree first, and the stem stays standing until we can remove it later with other specialized equipment.

 After we remove a tree, the next step is to remove the stump.
-This typically occurs the year after tree removal or, in some cases, within the same year.
+This typically occurs 12 months after tree removal.

 Request a tree on public property